 - 5Pour in the hot water

-Take hot water from your kettle and pour it into the mug to create the Americano.
+Add hot water from your kettle and into the mug to create the Americano.
 You’ll ideally pour in about 60ml of water, but you don’t need to be exact.
 Just be sure to use a larger cup if you use more water.

 - 6Add the finishing touches and serve